 Mainstream, corporate news continues to avoid covering the story and the scant coverage they have broadcast is unsurprisingly extremely biased and supportive of the pipeline and the police.
 Many independent journalists who have covered the protests like Democracy Now‘s Amy Goodman have been issued warrants for their arrests.
 Goodman was charged with “inciting a riot” for reporting on the dog attacks on the protesters but fortunately these ridiculous charges were thrown out.
 Free speech is clearly under attack as it always has been in America.

 The four main constructors of the pipeline are Sunoco Logistics, Energy Transfer Partners, Energy Transfer Equity, and Dakota Access who have received loans from a litany of banks including Barclays, JP Morgan Chase, Deutsche Bank, Credit Suisse, UBS, HSBC, Wells Fargo, Citibank, TD Securities, ING, Bank of Tokyo, Mizuho Bank, and many others.
 Shell and Phillips 66 are also heavily invested.
 Despite issuing federal permits for the pipeline, Obama actually visited the Dakota and Lakota Nations at Standing Rock on June 13, 2014 and said “I know that throughout history, the United States often didn’t give the nation-to-nation relationship the respect that it deserved.
 So I promised when I ran to be a President who’d change that — a President who honors our sacred trust, and who respects your sovereignty, and upholds treaty obligations, and who works with you in a spirit of true partnership, in mutual respect, to give our children the future that they deserve… Let’s put our minds together to advance justice — because like every American, you deserve to be safe in your communities and treated equally under the law.”iv Like so many other promises Obama has made, this has proven to be another lie told for good press.
-In May of 2016 the Federal government also approved the construction of two other massive pipelines: the Trans-Pecos and Comanche Trail—also owned by the same company as the Bakken pipeline: Energy Transfer Partners.
+In May of 2016 the Federal government also approved the construction of two other massive pipelines: the Trans-Pecos and Comanche Trail—also owned by the same company as the Dakota Access pipeline: Energy Transfer Partners.
 This will ensure that fracked gas from the US will continue flooding Mexico.

 The future of Standing Rock doesn’t look bright.
 90% of the pipeline is complete and the corporate-state is as brazen as ever in their abuses against protesters and sacred lands.
 While the protesters efforts are very laudable and incontrovertibly important, the effectiveness of their methods are questionable.
 The writings of Indian author and political activist, Arundhati Roy, are seeming more and more relevant.
 She wrote “Can the hungry go on a hunger strike?
 Non-violence is a piece of theatre.
 You need an audience.
 What can you do when you have no audience?”
 This is the problem with the standing Rock protests.
 There is no audience, except for the few who care.
 The mainstream, corporate news isn’t covering the story, (and when it does it is highly biased against the protesters as mentioned) the state is doing everything it can to crush the protests, and average Americans just don’t care.
 Nonviolent protest assumes the people you’re appealing to actually care about right and wrong and they often don’t.
 The oil companies, the banks funding them, the cops, and private security firms they hire to hunt down protesters don’t care if what they’re doing is wrong.
 They want the profits their actions afford them and will stop at nothing to get them.
 But they can’t watch every inch of that pipeline 24 hours a day and it can be destroyed secretly in the dead of night.
 This must be done so long as the law won’t halt construction.

 What is also needed are armed defenders of the nonviolent protesters at Standing Rock.
-Much like the Deacons for Defense and Justice provided armed protection from the KKK and racist police for nonviolent Civil Rights groups like CORE and the SNCC in the 50s and 60s and prevented many deaths and other abuses, armed protectors could stop further abuses of nonviolent protesters.
+Much like the Deacons for Defense and Justice provided armed protection for nonviolent Civil Rights groups like CORE and the SNCC in the 50s and 60s from attacks by the KKK and racist police and prevented many deaths and other abuses, armed protectors could stop further abuses of nonviolent protesters.
 All most police respect is violence and capital, and the threat of violence (in defense) is the only thing that will get them to stop.
 They’re cowards and we need to push back in ways they understand.
 This country was built on the genocide of 100 million Native Americans and slavery of Africans kidnapped from their homeland.
 This legacy of genocide and slavery continues and will continue unless enough people push back and not just in ways the criminal state deems are “legal.”
 Last week Amnesty International sent a team of human rights observers to monitor police and their human rights abuses of protesters.
 As the situation unfolds, hopefully they will be able to shed light on this issue and bring the international pressure needed to stop construction and return the lands to their rightful owners.
 We must do all we can to stop this pipeline and all environmentally destructive projects if we wish to continue living on this increasingly fragile and polluted planet, not just for humans but for every form of life on Earth, the only known habitable planet in the observable universe.